nicm42/100-days-of-code-v2/log4.md

 **Day 61: 23rd September 2021**
 Another search for styling a specific page in Drupal told me that there's a body class that tells you what the page is.
 I could have saved so much time last night.
 I've now got that all over the place in each file.
 I finished styling the About page.
 I couldn't get it in the same order as the original, but I could at least get them all in a row when there was enough space.
 I started on the carousel, which is hard to do anything on because it keeps moving!

+**Day 62: 24th September 2021**
+I did Saturday's language learning today, so that I could spend the whole weekend on a Frontend Mentor project.
+Which I'm hoping I can fit into a weekend.
+I learnt the basics of Perl, which was pretty similar to JavaScript and other languages.
+But when it was different it was really different.